Of the top questions asked about making money online, how long does it take to do it is probably in the top 3 that I hear. And I’ve got an answer.

 Get your basic blueprint of an online business straight please:

-There’s many ways to get one started and it to make money, but the most straight forward way is this way.
+There’s many ways to get one started and it to make money, but one of the most straight forward ways is through affiliate marketing.
 It is for people who have little to no money who want to start this business but cannot afford to invest in more advanced methods, which frankly, run a higher risk than just losing money, but we’ll get to that later.

 In short, it’s SEO.